NanoMichael/MicroTeX/README.md

 # ![logo](readme/tex_logo.svg)

 It is a dynamic, cross-platform, and embeddable LaTeX rendering library.
 Its main purpose is to display mathematical formulas written in LaTeX.
-It can be embedded in applications on various platforms (Android, iOS, Windows, Linux...).
-The following pictures demonstrate the application run in Ubuntu and Windows.
+It can be embedded in applications on various platforms (Android, iOS, Windows, Linux GTK, Qt...).
+The following pictures demonstrate the application run in Ubuntu (using GTK) and Windows.

 ![demo ubuntu](readme/example_ubuntu.png)